MOEAFramework/MOEAFramework/docs/algorithms.md

 DE is the standard differential evolution algorithm[^storn97].
 DE only supports real-valued variables using the differential evolution operator.
 DE works by calculating the difference between two randomly-selected points and applying that difference to a third point.

-Parameters           | Default Value     | Description
+Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------
 `populationSize`     | `100`             | The size of the population
 `method`             | `linear`          | The scalarization method - `linear`, `min-max` `weights`            | `1.0,1.0,...`     | The scalarization weights
 `de.crossoverRate`   | `0.1`             | The crossover rate for differential evolution
 `de.stepSize`        | `0.5`             | Control the size of each step taken by differential evolution

+# References

 [^asafuddoula15]: Asafuddoula, M., Ray, T., and Sarker, R. (2015).
 A decomposition-based evolutionary algorithm for many-objective optimization.
 IEEE Transactions on Evolutionary Computation, 19:445–460.
 [^beume07]: Beume, N., Naujoks, B., and Emmerich, M. (2007).
 Sms-emoa: Multiobjective selection based on dominated hypervolume.
 European Journal of Operational Research, 181(3):1653–1669.